coredns/coredns.io/content/explugins/on.md

 Commands can execute on the following events:

-* `startup` - The server instance is first starting up
+* `startup` - The server instance is starting or starting up
 * `shutdown` - The server instance is shutting down (not restarting)

 ## Examples